 God of the Universe, we pray that you strengthen the women of Israel and Palestine as they diligently work to provide a better future for all children in the Holy Land.
 Uplift their voices as leaders of faith, so that they may continue to influence positive change and reconciliation.
 Guide us with deeper understanding so that we may support the efforts of the women who continually inspire us towards peace.

-This story was written by Jessica Hill, a Regional Coordinator for Churches for Middle East Peace.
+This story was written by a volunteer for Churches for Middle East Peace.

 CMEP is very thankful for the writers who contribute to Prayers for Peace.
 However, CMEP does not necessarily agree with all the positions of our writers, and they do not speak on CMEP’s behalf.